theshumanator/the-black-hole/README.md

 It is assumed that VS code (or another appropriate alternative) runs on your machine.

-You also need node and npm installed on your machine.
+You also need node (at least v11.0.0) and npm (at least version 6.4.1) installed on your machine.

 ### Installing